kkbjjtllavora/linkmink-front/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-**IMPORTANT: Make sure to run the server on http://localhost:3000.**
+**IMPORTANT: Make sure to run the backend server on http://localhost:3000.**

 **IMPORTANT: CORS error might occur.
 Just install and run cors middleware on the `backend.ts` file.**